 Fun Fact: I was a musician for 6 years and a collegiate athlete.

 Michael Drescher (born July 14, 1954) is a media entrepreneur.
-In 1981 he co-founded JDTV, a multimedia and production company that built up the world’s largest database of interactive television and movie descriptions in 11 languages with an international distribution.
+In 1981 he co-founded with his brother JDTV, a multimedia and production company that built up the world’s largest database of interactive television and movie descriptions in 11 languages with an international distribution selling to The Tribune Company in 1999.
 In 1997, he established Drescher Holdings and in 2003, along with DHL, became co-founder, partner and director of global publishing for One World Yellow Pages.
-In 2010, he co-founded two companies: Okanjo’s SAAS marketplace and ad-tech platforms that transform content into commerce for publishers, and Tuesday (formerly Bodyhum), a product line focusing on women’s breast health.
-In 2015, the startup raised $1.7 million in follow-on funding.
-Drescher serves on the board of directors for Newaukee, Okanjo Partners, Vibrant LLC, MiKE and International Film Finance.
+In 2010, he co-founded Okanjo’s ( okanjo.com ) SAAS marketplace and ad-tech platforms that transform content into commerce for publishers.
+For the last 7 years he has been funding deep research into female breast health, while developing a product line focusing on “Healthy Intimates” Vibrant Body Company officially launched in 2018. ( vibrantbodycompany.com ) Drescher has served on the board of directors for Newaukee, Okanjo Partners, Vibrant LLC, MiKE and International Film Finance.

-Throughout her 30 years as a national speaker, award-winning storyteller, newspaper columnist, humorist, and writer, Deb has created her own innovative concepts to propel people to thrive.
-Her humor column and nationally known brand—Slightly Off on Purpose—were platforms to help professionals reduce stress and see the value of failing and help everyone embrace life's ups and downs with a sense of humor.
+Throughout her 30 years as a national speaker, award-winning storyteller, humor columnist, and author, Deb has created her own innovative concepts to propel people to think and act outside their comfort zones.
+Her humor column “Slightly Off” and her nationally known brand, Speak Up On Purpose are platforms to help business professionals reduce stress, boost emotional intelligence and embrace life's ups and downs with a sense of humor.

 President and Co-Director of Curation: Bailey Flannery